ravina029/CustomerChurnPrediction/README.md

-# Bank Customer Churn Prediction Project
+# Stop Customers from Walking Away: Predicting Bank Customer Churn

+# Project Overview:

-Bank customer churn prediction involves leveraging data analysis and machine learning techniques to forecast which customers are likely to terminate their relationship with a bank.
-By accurately predicting churn, banks can take proactive measures to retain valuable customers, improve customer satisfaction, and optimize their operations.
+Bank customer churn prediction involves using data analysis and machine learning to forecast which customers may leave a bank.
+Understanding customer churn is crucial for businesses.
+Analyzing data helps identify patterns and indicators linked to customer attrition, allowing companies to develop targeted strategies to retain customers and predict churn.
+Predicting churn offers several benefits, including proactive customer management, improved satisfaction, and optimized operations.
+Accurate churn prediction enables banks to reduce churn rates, streamline operations, and achieve better financial performance.

+## Benefits

+- **Customer Retention**: Identifying customers at risk of churn enables banks to implement personalized retention strategies, such as offering tailored financial products, rewards, or incentives.
+- **Risk Management**: Proactively managing customer churn helps mitigate revenue loss and minimize the impact on the bank's profitability.
+- **Enhanced Customer Experience**: Anticipating and addressing customer needs and concerns before they churn can lead to improved satisfaction and loyalty.

+## Project Aim:
+**Predictive Modeling:** Building a model to predict which bank customers are likely to close their accounts or switch to another bank.
+**Pattern Discovery:** Identifying the most important factors influencing churn behavior.

+Ultimately preventing customer churn and improving the bank's customer retention strategies.

+## Example Use Cases
+- Forecasting customer attrition for specific banking products, such as credit cards, loans, or investment accounts.
+- Identifying high-value customers who are at risk of churn and prioritizing retention efforts accordingly.

 # Screenshots of the App
 (These are of the model trained on data without the info of Gender and Geography.
 Soon will update with new data including information of Gender and Geography.)